viq/mcollective-salt-vagrant/README.md

 What?
 =====
+Oiginally from https://github.com/ripienaar/mcollective-vagrant - modified to add SaltStack for comparison.

 A quick way to get a mcollective network built for testing or evaluating MCollective, and compare the remote execution capabilities with [SaltStack](http://saltstack.com/)